New Brunswick PNP

 New Brunswick PNP understands how important it is for Canadian permanent residents and citizens to be able to sponsor their family members from abroad.
 Although there is a Federal Sponsorship Program, allowing Canadians to sponsor their parents, spouses or children, this program is wider in scope.
 Under this program sponsors can apply on behalf of their siblings, cousins, niece/nephew, aunt/uncle or grandparents.
 Both the Canadian sponsor and the applicant will be assessed.

 The sponsor must demonstrate that they have a strong connection to New Brunswick and that they are fully committed to assisting their family member in becoming successfully established in New Brunswick.
+They be a close relative of the applicant and be financial self-sufficient.

-Business Applicants **TEMPORARILY SUSPENDED**
+Business Applicants [CURRENTLY CLOSED]:

 - Demonstrate they have a personal net worth of at least $300,000 CAD